modelsconf2018/modelsconf2018.github.io/program/tutorials/index.md

 ### Biography

-**[Antonio Garcia-Dominguez](https://www.cs.aston.ac.uk/~garcia-a/)** is Lecturer in Computer Sci- ence in the School of Engineering and Applied Science at Aston University.
-Antonio’s current research focuses on scal- able model-driven engineering, specifically high-performance querying through the development of the Hawk model index- ing framework.
+**[Antonio Garcia-Dominguez](https://www.cs.aston.ac.uk/~garcia-a/)** is Lecturer in Computer Science in the School of Engineering and Applied Science at Aston University.
+Antonio's current research focuses on sca able model-driven engineering, specifically high-performance querying through the development of the Hawk model indexing framework.
 Antonio has driven the adoption of Hawk in several European companies over the MONDO EU FP7 and ITEA3 MEASURE projects.

-**[Dimitris Kolovos](https://www-users.cs.york.ac.uk/dkolovos/)** is a Professor of Software Engineering in the Department of Computer Science at the University of York, where he researches automated and model-based software engineering.Developing  He leads the open-source Epsilon model-based software engineering platform, and led the MONDO EU FP7 work package that produced the Hawk tool.
-Dimitris has co- authored more than 150 peer-reviewed papers and has co- organised several workshops (including BigMDE at STAF and COMMitMDE at MODELS).
+**[Dimitris Kolovos](https://www-users.cs.york.ac.uk/dkolovos/)** is a Professor of Software Engineering in the Department of Computer Science at the University of York, where he researches automated and model-based software engineering.
+He leads the open-source Epsilon model-based software engineering platform, and led the MONDO EU FP7 work package that produced the Hawk tool.
+Dimitris has co-authored more than 150 peer-reviewed papers and has co-organised several workshops (including BigMDE at STAF and COMMitMDE at MODELS).

 **[Konstantinos Barmpis](https://www-users.cs.york.ac.uk/~kb/home.html)** is a Research Associate in the Department of Computer Science at the University of York, currently focusing on repository mining, distributed systems and domain-specific languages.
 He has produced the core components of the Hawk tool as part of the MONDO EU FP7 project and continues to support its development.

-**[Gerson Sunyé](https://sunye.github.io)** is an Associate Professor of Software En- gineering in the Department of Computer Science at the University of Nantes, where he researches software testing and model-based software engineering.
+**[Gerson Sunyé](https://sunye.github.io)** is an Associate Professor of Software Engineering in the Department of Computer Science at the University of Nantes, where he researches software testing and model-based software engineering.
 He leads the Atlanmod open-source modelling platform and is the initiator of the NeoEMF tool.
-Gerson has co-authored more than 60 peer- reviewed papers.
+Gerson has co-authored more than 60 peer-reviewed papers.

 **[Gwendal Daniel](https://gdaniel.github.io/)** is a post-doctoral fellow in the SOM Research Lab at Internet Interdisciplinary Institute (IN3), a research centre of the Universitat Oberta de Catalunya (UOC).
 His research interests include model persistence, query, and transformation techniques, as well as NoSQL data modelling.
 Gwendal is one of the core committers of the NeoEMF project, and the main contributor of the Mogwaï query framework.

 <hr>